redhat-na-ssa/demo-ibm-spyre/README.md

 ### Setup Operators + Cluster Configurations

 > [!IMPORTANT]
+> `cluster-admin` is required

-These instructions require `cluster-admin` and will setup the operators
+These instructions will setup the operators

 ```sh
 apply_firmly gitops/operators